 In addition to the pasta, I also found Jacob’s Creamery mascarpone at the market.
 No sweet peas yet though.

 And although the market was overflowing with wild mushrooms, I somehow forgot to actually buy them.
 Thus, an emergency run to Zupan’s Market was required, and I ended up using crimini mushrooms, as you can see in the photos.

 Spinach & Egg Fettuccini with Wild Mushrooms & Pancetta (Straw & Hay)

-I have been making and serving this dish since my early years as a culinary instructor and cooking school director.
-It always meets with rave reviews.
+I’ve been making and serving this dish since my early years as a cooking school director and culinary instructor in Seattle.
+It always gets rave reviews.
 It’s simple and relatively quick to make, especially if you purchase the pasta, rather than make it yourself.

 With the wide variety of wild mushrooms that are now available in the Northwest, this is a great dish to have in your repertoire.

 1 tablespoon fine sea salt